tfer/polyglot_v1_qmk_firmware/README.md

  * Assumes computer is in Dvorak mode
  * Key remappings, such as more convenient navigation arrows and keypad format for numbers
- * New "mini_num" layer adds a keypad to STENO.
  * RGB enabled for WS2812 LEDs
  * Outer LEDs (extreme left & right) indicate QWERTY or STENO.
 Activating the NUMBER and SYMBOL layers produces LED change as well